How to Deploy a React Native App to the Expo App Store.

 Deploying apps to the app store is nothing but publishing the same in the app store.
 This allows you to list the app in the dashboard of the app store.
-To develop an app with react native may be a complicated task but not knowing how to deploy it won’t make it accessible.
+To develop app with react native development company may be a complicated task but not knowing how to deploy it won’t make it accessible.

 Here, in this article, we are going to show a step-wise process of how you can deploy an RN app to the Expo App store.